Exemplifying the 1950s Ferrari Racing Barchetta

 Eight-figure prices for Ferraris are usually associated with Monterey or Scottsdale auctions, but the second-highest auction price for 2018, $22,000,500, went for a 1956 Ferrari 290 MM at the RM Sotheby’s Petersen Museum auction in December.
 That was $26m behind the 1962 Ferrari GTO the auction house sold in Monterey and just $500 over the Duesenberg SSJ sold at Monterey by Gooding & Co.

 One of just four built and three remaining, this 290 MM raced with success, first as a Ferrari factory team car and later in the hands of privateers.
 Scoring wins for Stirling Moss and Dan Gurney, among others, earned chassis No. 0628 esteemed racing provenance.
-Restoration and certification by Ferrari Classiche codified its collector allure.
+In addition, restoration and certification by Ferrari Classiche codified its collector allure.

 Four, Six or Twelve

 In the same race, Juan Manuel Fangio and Eugenio Castelotti also drove 290 MMs (chassis 0626 and 0616 respectively), and Luigi Musso drove an 860 Monza.
 Collins and Klemantaski took second behind Castelotti and ahead of Musso and Fangio.
-Olivier Gendenbien and Jacques Washier took fifth in a Ferrari 250 GT LWB Berlinetta, giving the marque an incredible five-car sweep.
+Olivier Gendenbien and Jacques Washier took fifth in a Ferrari 250 GT LWB Berlinetta.
+As a result, this gave the marque an incredible five-car sweep.

 More Success, New Engine

 Chassis No. 1628 later finished fourth in the Targa Florio, piloted by Gendenbien and Hans Herrmann.
 The rest of the year saw a mix of success and disappointment in the hands of several other drivers.
-After an engine failure in the Swedish Grand Prix, the 290 MM received a Tipo 136 3.5-liter DOHC V12 with six Weber carburetors, as used in the 290 Sport.
+After an engine failure in the Swedish Grand Prix, the 290 MM received a new engine.
+It is a Tipo 136 3.5-liter DOHC V12 with six Weber carburetors, as used in the 290 Sport.
 Such upgrades were common at the time.

 The Tipo 520 chassis was used for the 860 Monza, 290 Sport and the 290 MM, and so switching from the four-banger to the V12 required only minimal modifications.